Sigrid242/Data-Analysis-using-AWS-services-Athena-Glue-S3-IAM-Quicksight/README.md

-3- Moving to Athena.
+Step 3- Moving to Athena.
 Before we can create our table we need to choose the bucket where the output query will be sent.
 In the Athena query editor we select          settings > manage > browse s3 to choose the appropriate bucket.

 3a- In Athena query catalogue we select create a table, then select glue crawler is selected to retrieve data information schema automatically